Sleepytale Logo

 Lovevery tops many Montessori inspired lists for babies because its subscription kits deliver well designed, stage appropriate wooden toys timed to a baby's development, so parents do not have to guess what comes next.
 From black and white cards for a newborn to grasping beads and an object permanence box for an older baby, each kit meets the stage.

 The trade off is cost and the subscription model, and purists note that curated kits are Montessori inspired rather than strictly Montessori.
 Still, for hands on, stage matched play, Lovevery is hard to beat.
-Sleepytale complements it on the calm side, staying screen off as soft lullabies for a baby and later letting your child choose a story or lesson at their own pace.
+Sleepytale complements it on the calm side: Cleo sings lullabies with the screen off for a baby, then later makes whatever your child asks for, a story, a musical, a rhyme, a lesson, or just a conversation.

 PlanToys